chrisrovero2344/NHLFighterAnalysis/README.md

 Given the established links between CTE and ice hockey, changes to tolerated fighting in the NHL can improve health outcomes for young athletes across the globe.

+To continue the research, the team will look to restructure data to begin classifying division/conference alignment as a node attribute rather than an edge attribute.
+Second, the team would like to integrate gameplay analytics before and after altercations to understand the root cause of instigation and dynamics imposed on an individual game.
+Finally, the team will look to integrate season and franchise level success metrics to gather inteligence on the impact of fighting on team success and roster management.

 ## Features